recallnet/rust-recall/cli/README.md

 > hoku machine info t2weumc7otsi3kniwjgy2xnemws5jpi3vmbnxg4fa

 {
-    "kind": "ObjectStore",
+    "kind": "Bucket",
     "owner": "0x4d5286d81317e284cd377cb98b478552bbe641ae"
 }
 ```

-### Object store
+### Bucket

-Interact with an object store machine using either the `objectstore` or aliased `os` subcommand:
+Interact with an bucket machine using either the `bucket` or aliased `bu` subcommand:

 ```
-hoku objectstore <SUBCOMMAND>
+hoku bucket <SUBCOMMAND>
-hoku os <SUBCOMMAND>
+hoku bu <SUBCOMMAND>
 ```

-The `objectstore` subcommand has the following subcommands:
+The `bucket` subcommand has the following subcommands:

-- `create`: Create a new object store machine.
+- `create`: Create a new bucket machine.
-- `list`: List object stores by owner in a subnet.
+- `list`: List buckets by owner in a subnet.
-- `add`: Add an object into the object store.
+- `add`: Add an object into the bucket.
-- `get`: Get an object from the object store.
+- `get`: Get an object from the bucket.
-- `delete`: Delete an object from the object store.
+- `delete`: Delete an object from the bucket.
-- `query`: Query objects in the object store.
+- `query`: Query objects in the bucket.

 When you create objects, the `key` is a custom identifier that, by default, uses the `/` delimiter to create a key-based
 hierarchy.
 The value is the data you want to store, which can be a file path.
 A best practice is to